 Where any of the above is present, how the field sobriety test was conducted comes into question.
 So, if uneven floors, for instance, caused you to trip during the examination, such evidence is not enough to convict you.

-Contact DUI Attorneys in Boise Immediately!
+Contact DUI Attorneys Immediately!

 A DUI case is easier to win when defendants involve a lawyer immediately after their arrest.
-So, as a first-time offender, waste no time contacting our Boise DUI lawyers at Trilogy Law Group.
+So, as a first-time offender, waste no time contacting our DUI lawyers at Trilogy Law Group.
 Our attorneys have the experience and legal knowledge to get you off the charge and leave your record clean.
 So contact us today to schedule a free case review.